-Seth Wallace was named recruiting coordinator and defensive assistant coach at the University of Iowa in June, 2014.
-Wallace returns to the Hawkeye coaching staff after serving as a graduate assistant coach for three seasons (2006-08).
-Along with serving as recruiting coordinator, Wallace will have assistant coaching duties with the Iowa defense.
+Seth Wallace was named recruiting coordinator at the University of Iowa in June, 2014.
+Wallace returned to the Hawkeye coaching staff after serving as a graduate assistant coach for three seasons (2006-08).
+Along with serving as recruiting coordinator, Wallace will coach Iowa's cornerbacks and nickelbacks in 2015 after working with the defensive line in 2014.

 Wallace returned to the Iowa staff from Valdosta State University, where he served as defensive coordinator from 2010-13.
 Wallace coached the Valdosta State defensive line in 2013 and the defensive backs from 2009-2012.
 He joined the Valdosta State staff after his three-year stint with the Iowa program.